-The practice had a clear vision to deliver high quality care and promote good outcomes for patients while ensuring a patient centred approach and working with external organisations.
+The practice had a clear vision to deliver high quality care and promote good outcomes for patients while stating patient centred and working with external organisations.

 - The practice had a mission statement which was displayed in the waiting areas and staff knew and understood the values. - The practice had a robust strategy and supporting business plans which reflected the vision and values and were regularly monitored.
-This included the further development of the patient participation group (PPG), being actively involved in a local federation and the total merger of the Ampthill and Regents Park practices with one NHS contract.
+This included the further development of the patient participation group (PPG), being actively involved in a local federation and the amalgamation of the Ampthill and Regents Park practices into a single NHS contract.